 - a.
-Move the travel control lever a small amount into the "RORWARD" position. - b.
-Return the travel control lever to the "NEUTRAL" position.
+Move the travel control lever a small amount into the (FORWARD" position. - b.
+Return the travel control lever to the "NEUTRAL in the "LOW" or "HIGH Yange.
+Gear damage will occur if the lever is not in the correct position.

-IMPORTANT: Completely stop the tractor motion before changing the range.
-The range shift lever must be beyond the "NEUTRAL" locating pin when in the "LOW" or "HICH" range.
-Gear damage will occur if the lever is not in the correct position
+Completely stop the tractor motion before changing the range.
+The IMPORTANT: range shift lever must be beyond the "NEUTRAL" locating pin when